Obama takes a shot at Supreme Court over healthcare

 A spokeswoman for the court declined to comment on Obama's remarks.

-"I think the justices should understand that in the absence of an individual mandate, you cannot have a mechanism to ensure that people with preexisting conditions can actually get health care," Obama said.

-"So there's not only a economic element to this, and a legal element to this, but there's a human element to this.
-And I hope that's not forgotten in this political debate."

-(Additional reporting by Joan Biskupic, Tabassum Zakaria, Samson Reiny, and Steve Holland.
+(additional reporting by Joan Biskupic, Tabassum Zakaria and Samson Reiny.
 Editing by Christopher Wilson)